willfurnass/sheffield_hpc/sharc/software/libs/cuda.rst

 Usage
 -----
 There are several versions of the CUDA library available.
-As with many libraries installed on the system, CUDA libraries are made available via ``module`` commands which are only available once you have started a ``qrsh`` or ``qsh`` session.
+As with many libraries installed on the system, CUDA libraries are made available via ``module`` commands which are only available once you have started a ``qrshx`` session.

 The latest version CUDA is loaded with the command: ::